Maximize clinical utility and sensitivity for your patients

 Validation of assays

-Achieve highest performance with barcoding
+Achieve the highest performance with barcoding

 Performance of difference molecular barcoding technologies